-Shown below is the error detection table that is automatically created by the test script as a result of the compatibility check.
+Shown below is the error detection table (Table 1) that is automatically created by the test script as a result of the compatibility check.
+In order to improve accessibility, the resulting error table can be accessed via the Human Machine Interface from which the compatibility test was administered.
 The different rows are divided by components of the test flow, as shown in Figure 1.
 Possible reactions to the incompatibilities found are also included in the table.
-To simplify the notations within the tables, the following abbreviations are introduced:
+To simplify the notations within Table 1, the following abbreviations are introduced:

-- Hardware (H/W)
+- Hardware (H/W).

-- Software (S/W)
+- Software (S/W).

-- Not available (n.a.)
+- Not available (n.a.).

-- Locally solvable problem (L)
+- Locally solvable problem (L).

-- Remotely solvable problem (R)
+- Remotely solvable problem (R).